Lab Pack Services

 A lab pack is usually a 55-gallon drum or a cubic yard box that is filled with smaller containers of chemicals and packing materials (often vermiculite) that keep the containers from being jostled.
 The chemicals within the containers are “expired, damaged, out-of-date,” or otherwise unusable, and they are separated according to their properties (e.g. flammability and corrosivity).

 Lab packing is the process by which chemicals are placed into a DOT-approved container and transported to a disposal facility.
-Because many of these substances are hazardous alone and even more so in the presence of other chemicals, it is important that only someone who is an expert in these operations performs them.
-A trained lab packing technician will know how to handle these substances in a way that is safe and regulation compliant.
+Because many of these substances are hazardous alone and even more so in the presence of other chemicals, it is important that only professionals handle lab pack disposal.
+A trained lab packing technician will know how to deal with these substances in a way that is safe and regulation compliant.

 What Is the Lab Packing Process?